Updated

 2.1.
 Permission of owner

-Recall that PC 247(b) does not apply to a person shooting at an unoccupied vehicle, or an uninhabited building or dwelling, when the shooter has the permission of the owner.
-This means that it is defense in some cases if the defendant gained the permission of the vehicle’s owner, or the building’s owner, to shoot at the car or building.3 This permission, though, must be given before shots are fired.
+Recall that PC 247(b) does not apply to shooting at an unoccupied vehicle, or an uninhabited building or dwelling, when you have the permission of the owner.
+This means that it is a defense in some cases if you gained the permission of the vehicle’s owner, or the building’s owner, to shoot at the car or building.3 This permission, though, must be given before shots are fired.

 2.2.
 No probable cause

-If a person was stopped or arrested for violating PC 247(b), and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
-This exclusion could result in the dismissal or reduction in charges.
+If you were stopped or arrested for violating PC 247(b), and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
+This exclusion could result in the dismissal or reduction of the charges.

 “Probable cause” essentially means that there is a reasonable belief that someone committed a crime (based on all of the circumstances).